How Bitcoin Works

 Bitcoin Economic Model

 The most important advantage of Bitcoin is its unique disinflationary economic model that makes it an excellent investment alternative to gold and traditional fiat currency.
 Total Bitcoin supply is fixed at 21 million.
-As of August 2020, around 18.45 million bitcoin have already been mined, which is roughly 88% of the total supply.
+As of August 2020, around 18.6 million bitcoins have already been mined, which is roughly 89% of the total supply.
 The current disinflationary Bitcoin economic model will transform into a deflationary model once the last Bitcoin is mined.
 This is how Bitcoin economic model works in contrast with the traditional fiat system.
-No more Bitcoin will be mined beyond 2140 and the total Bitcoin supply will be only decreasing for such reasons as lost Bitcoin and mistaken Bitcoin transaction.
+No more Bitcoin will be mined beyond ~2140 and the total Bitcoin supply will be only decreasing for such reasons as lost Bitcoin and mistaken Bitcoin transaction.

 Why Investors Buy Bitcoin

 Smart investors are always seeking non-correlated alternatives to traditional asset classes, especially during the economic recession.
 We believe that Bitcoin is an attractive investment opportunity, given its robust disinflationary model, excellent historical performance, and low correlation with traditional asset classes.
 Bitcoin can serve as an investment alternative to gold given similar features like scarcity.
 But unlike gold, Bitcoin is providing unique advantages such as fast settlement and instant cross-border transfers.
 Moreover, Bitcoin holders can generate substantial income by depositing their Bitcoin to a Bitcoin interest account.
 At the same time, institutional investors are facing a steep learning curve to understand how Bitcoin works and how Bitcoin market is regulated.